Skip to Content

 Government Reform

 My return to Congress in 2019 was largely prompted by my membership in Issue One’s ReFormers Caucus, a nonpartisan group of more than 200 former Members of Congress, governors, ambassadors and cabinet members.
-Our Caucus recognized that, with public trust and confidence in government at an all-time low, we had to fix democracy first and return government to the people.
+Our Caucus recognized that, with public trust and confidence in government at a then- alltime low, we had to fix democracy first and return government to the people.
 These remain my overarching goals.

 Legislative Action

-One of the first bills I cosponsored in the 116th Congress (2019-2021), and again in the 117th Congress (2021-2023), was H.R.
-1, the For the People Act.
-For the 118th Congress (2023-2025) this bill was renamed and it is now H.R.
-11, the Freedom to Vote Act.
+One of the first bills I cosponsored in the 116th Congress (2019-2021), 117th Congress (2021-2023) and the 118th Congress (2023-2025) was the For the People Act (renamed the Freedom to Vote Act in the 118th).
 This truly revolutionary bill would implement many of the most critical government reform efforts, such as fighting voter suppression, simplifying voting, promoting election security, curbing special interest and dark money in politics, incentivizing smaller and broader donations, increasing transparency and fortifying ethics laws.
-This bill also includes an amendment I introduced that would direct the Election Assistance Commission to conduct a study on the 2020 elections and compile a list of recommendations to help states better administer vote-by-mail elections.
+This bill also includes an amendment I introduced that would direct the Election Assistance Commission to report to Congress on specific recommendations to direct states to better administer vote-by-mail elections.

 I will continue working with my colleagues to advance these and other measures to ensure that no one, regardless of who they are, what they look like or where they live, faces discrimination or other obstacles upon exercising their right to vote.

-have also cosponsored dozens of bills that would protect our elections from foreign actors and dark money.
-My cosponsorships include:
+I have also cosponsored several other bills that seek to protect our elections from foreign actors and dark money.
+My cosponsorships in the 119th Congress include:

 • H.J.Res.
-13, the Democracy for all Amendment, which would amend the Constitution to clarify that states and Congress have the right to regulate and impose reasonable limitations on campaign finance.
-This would undo some of the negative effects of the Citizens United decisions.
+121, the Democracy for All Amendment, which would amend the Constitution to confirm that states and Congress have the right to regulate and impose reasonable limitations on campaign finance.
+This would address the disastrous effects of the Citizens United decision.

 Bipartisanship